Internships that provide you with firsthand experience working in public health settings

 The following program-specific requirements must be met:

-Complete a graduate application online at www.sophas.org.
+Complete a graduate application online on the SOPHA website.
 Information about application fees can be found on SOPHAS.
 The application requirements are:

 A bachelor’s degree from an accredited institution with a recommended GPA of 3.0 or better in the major course of study.
 Must have completed an elementary statistics course at the college level.